itsmistad/Mirai/src/controllers/README.md

 5. Add an entry for your controller using the provided template (in this case, use `'GET'`):

 > ```js
-> ['/path/to/page/', '<page>Controller', 'GET' or 'POST']
+> ['/path/to/page', '/path/to/<page>Controller', 'GET' or 'POST']
 > ```

-6. Be sure that the first string of your entry is the path to the directory that holds the view and not the path to the view itself. `/path/to/page/` vs `/path/to/page/page.hjs`
+6. Be sure that the first string of your entry is the path to the page you want to render.
+For example, `https://mirai.mistad.net/user/preferences` would have a path `/user/preferences`.

 Congratulations, your page will now render at the expected path!